Red Report: Latest on Gabe Ervin's injury; Prochazka not planning on redshirt; competition at PK, LG

 “He’s going to be in the mix and in the conversation for playing, I think, going forward,” Frost said.
 “If he keeps improving at the rate he’s been improving at, it’s going to be hard to keep him off the field.”

 LG battle ongoing: Junior Trent Hixson started at guard against OU after Ethan Piper had that spot for the first three games.
-Hixson, though, went down during the game, so Piper filled in down the stretch.
+Hixson went down during the game, so Piper filled in down the stretch.

 “Bando is getting healthier and I think he’s close,” Frost said.
 “It’s going to be competitive. … At times Trent’s done a great job, at times Piper’s done a great job.
 Bando’s done well in practice.
 Nouri (Nouili)’s doing good things.
 We’ve got a lot of guys that can do it.
 We’d love it if somebody grabbed a hold of that spot and took it.
 We’re waiting to see if that happens.
 We’ve got a lot of guys that are capable, we just need a little better play at that spot.”